UltronAI/awesome-nn-slam/README.md

 **If you find something wrong or want to add something new, don't hesitate to make an issue or a PR.**

-This repo is used to record neural network algorithms, either about a complete SLAM system, or part of it.
+This repo is used to record algorithms constructed by neural networks, either about a complete SLAM system, or part of it.

 For each paper, we should answer the following questions:
 - What **problems** does it solve?